Skip to content

 Micro-computer era, non-standard ASCII are not supported.

-Binary formats such as .xb and .bin are not usable as browsers refuse to display unidentified file data in a tab.
+Binary formats such as .xb and .bin are not usable as browsers refuse to display unidentified binary data in a tab.

 BBS era ANSI art